Community Tracing Protocols

 - Brandeis community tracers will contact you if you are identified as a close contact.

-Those identified as having been in close contact must quarantine for 14 days.
-Close contacts cannot “test out” of the 14-day quarantine, nor can they be tested at on-campus testing sites while in quarantine.
+Those identified as having been in close contact must quarantine.
+Close contacts cannot be tested at on-campus testing sites while in quarantine.

-Individuals in quarantine will be instructed to make an appointment at the Health Center or with your primary care provider.
+Individuals in quarantine will be instructed to make an appointment at the Health Center or with their primary care provider.
 Brandeis community tracers will monitor close contacts and check for symptoms with follow-up calls every two days.
 Continue to follow mask-wearing protocols even while in quarantine.